Washington, D.C. Office Internships

 We offer a stipend, however, we also know that many students choose to participate in an internship for academic credit.
 Those students who choose to receive academic credit will not be eligible to receive this stipend.
 Interns are also responsible for their own housing, food, and transportation.
 Additional information on housing and transportation in the District of Columbia and Northern Virginia will be provided with notification of an internship.

 We appreciate your interest in an internship.
 Again, please submit the internship application, a cover letter and resume by the deadline.
 Applications will be reviewed and we will notify those chosen to participate.
-If you need further information, please do not hesitate to contact Justin Posey at our office by calling (202) 224-4343.
+If you need further information, please do not hesitate to contact our office by calling (202) 224-4343.

 Kentucky State Office Internships